Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Multi-class traffic model

 {\bf Lagrangian approach.} At the microscopic scale, we follow each vehicle ($i$ of class $j$) position $x_{i_{j}}(t)$ and velocity $v_{i_{j}}(t)$ at time $t \in [0,T]$, where $T>0$ is a fixed time horizon.
 Thus, the $i_{j}$-th vehicle's dynamic system is the following:

 where $x_{i_{j},0} \in [0,L]$ is a given initial position.\\ \\ Every vehicle $i_j$ tries to minimize its own individual cost functional:

-where $f_{i_{j}}$ is the running cost function and $G_{i_{j}}$ the terminal cost, accounting for the $i_{j}$-th vehicle's objectives respectively in the current and in the final positions.\\ We seek for the optimal velocity controls $v^{*}=(v^{1,*},v^{2,*})$ as a Nach Equilibrium of the following $N$-vehicle differential game:
+where $f_{i_{j}}$ is the running cost function and $G_{i_{j}}$ the terminal cost, accounting for the $i_{j}$-th vehicle's objectives respectively in the current and in the final positions.\\ \\ Our model does not take into account possible collisions at the microscopic scale.
+Other running cost functions could be considered which account for collisions.
+One way to do so could be to introduce a velocity-dependent safety distance, see \cite{kamal2014smart}.\\ \\ We seek for the velocity strategies $v^{*}=(v^{1,*},...,v^{J,*})$ as a Nash Equilibrium of the following $N$-vehicle differential game:

-{\bf Eulerian approach.} At the macroscopic scale, we look at the traffic as a multi-phase flow, and we describe its evolution using an Eulerian observation.\\ We consider the velocity fields $u^{j}(t,x)$ described by:
+\\ {\bf Eulerian approach.} At the macroscopic scale, we look at the traffic as a multi-phase flow, and we describe its evolution using an Eulerian observation.\\ We consider the velocity fields $u^{j}(t,x)$ described by:

 And $\rho^{j}(t,x)$ the density functions, approximated using a kernel density estimation (see \cite{wkeglarczyk2018kernel}) as follows: